How to match cushions to your sofa: a style guide

 banner

 When you’re redecorating your living room there are many things to take into consideration.
-Lounge suits, curtains, rugs, lighting, shelving - the list goes on.
-Cushions are some of the smaller features and do at times get overlooked, remaining a missed opportunity.
+Lounge suites, curtains, rugs, lighting, shelving — the list goes on.
+Cushions are a smaller feature and do at times get overlooked, remaining a missed opportunity.
 However, they can be a marvellous design asset, especially when coordinated with the sofa they’re placed on.

 Knowing exactly how to match cushions to your sofa can be challenging.
 Many people do so without much thought, not realising the potential that exists when done well.
-Thankfully there are some basic fundamentals you can follow to create a look that adds a great stylistic element to your home decor.
+Thankfully, you can follow some basic fundamentals to create a look that adds a pleasing stylistic element to your home decor.

 Sofa cushions: the basics